StackVista/stackstate-docs/use/metrics-and-events/event-notifications.md

 ## Event types for notifications

-Event handlers can be configured to respond to [state change events](send-event-notifications.md#state-change-events) and [problem events](send-event-notifications.md#problem-events).
+Event handlers can be configured to respond to [state change events](event-notifications.md#state-change-events) and [problem events](event-notifications.md#problem-events).

 ### State change events

 Metrics and events data flow through StackState topology elements in telemetry streams.
 These telemetry streams are used by [health checks](../health-state/add-a-health-check.md) to determine the health state of an element.
 For every change in health state, at least one state change event is generated.
-You can [add an event handler to a view](/use/stackstate-ui/views/manage-event-handlers.md) to trigger an event notification or action in response to the generated state changed events.
+Use the [Manage Event Handlers](/use/stackstate-ui/views/manage-event-handlers.md) pane to add an event handler to the view and trigger an event notification or action whenever state changed events are generated.

 The event types generated when an element state changes are described in the table below.